BoomDAO/ICP.NET/README.md

 // Create Candid arg to send in request ulong proposalId = 1234;
 CandidArg arg = CandidArg.FromCandid(
-	new CandidTypedValue( // Candid type with no conversion
+	CandidTypedValue.Nat64(proposalId) // Candid type with no conversion );
-		value: CandidPrimitive.Nat64(proposalId),
-		type: new CandidPrimitiveType(PrimitiveType.Nat64)
-	)
-);

 // Make request to IC